How to sew straight: using a tiny presser foot can give remarkable results

 I often get a question from my readers – how to sew straight?
 For someone who never sews, like my husband, this is a funny subject – what can be simpler than sewing straight lines?
 But everyone who actually TRIED to sew knows things are not quite what they seem.
 Sewing straight is one of the most important things, a crooked seam will definitely ruin whatever you sew.
-Fabric does not usually have guides or rulers and it is very easy to either deviate from the straight line.
+Fabric doesn’t usually have guides or rulers and it’s very easy to either deviate from the straight line.

 Have you ever had problems with crooked stitching lines?
 I bet you had.
 Even intermediate sewists are struggling sometimes to do it and had to rip and redo stitching.
 The example below is very clear: